darkgrovelabs/sec3hub-backend/readme.md

-### API
+### API Docs

-there is insomia file in the root directory for testing the api.
+there is insomia file in the root directory for testing the api. no fancy swagger docs yet.

 ![img](./assets/docs.png)